 An alternative to pricey bottled water or risking tap water is to just load up at a supermarket where you can buy litres of water for less than €1 (although we're not suggesting you drink this in the restaurant, just keep hydrated throughout the day).

-A free European Health Insurance Card (EHIC) entitles you to free or cheap healthcare if anything goes wrong while you're in Europe.
+A Global Health Insurance Card (GHIC) and European Health Insurance Card (EHIC) give you treatment at state-run EU hospitals and GPs at the same cost as a local.
 It's not a substitute for travel insurance, but valuable extra protection nonetheless.

 Often when you sit down to eat out, a basket of bread will arrive even before your drinks do.
 But beware – some restaurants will charge you for this even if you don't eat it.

 Sometimes the bread's price is made clear on the menu, in other cases it will appear as an unexpected charge on your bill and some restaurants won't charge at all.
 But it's often not clear, and tourists have reported being caught out.